|What's going on around here?

 Every penny we earn from

-your donations goes towards
+your donations goes towards underwriting

-underwriting the programs and
+the programs and operating expenses of

-St. Michaels Community Center.
+the St. Michaels Community Center.

 SMCC strives to meet the unfilled